cashonize/cashonize-wallet/README.md

 ## Historic version

-🪦 Before Cashonize was a Vue-Typscript application written with Quasar, it was a vanilla JS project. <br>
+🪦 Before Cashonize was a Vue-Typescript application built with Quasar, it was a vanilla JS project. <br>
 You can find the legacy codebase [here](https://github.com/cashonize/wallet).